Skip to contents

 Weather forecasts

-The open-meteo project combines the the best models for each location across the globe to provide the best possible forecast. open-meteo defines this as model = "generic".
+The open-meteo project combines the best models for each location across the globe to provide the best possible forecast. open-meteo refers to this as model = "generic".
+The maximum forecast horizon is 16 days.

 df <- get_forecast(latitude = 37.30,